erikenbody/markdown-cv/index.md

 ## Interests and skills

-**Lifelong naturalist and birder** My interest in science was developed as a result of my natural interest in wildlife and birds in particular.
-I am a passionate field biologist enjoy contributing to natural history knowledge, particularly through observations, photographs, and recordings to the citizen science platform [eBird profile](https://ebird.org/profile/NTIzOTc/world).
+**Lifelong naturalist and birder** My interest in science was a natural progression from my lifelong passion for wildlife and birds in particular.
+I am a passionate field biologist and enjoy contributing to natural history knowledge, particularly through observations, photographs, and recordings to the citizen science platform [eBird profile](https://ebird.org/profile/NTIzOTc/world).

-**languages** English and intermediate in Spanish
+**languages** English and intermediate skill in Spanish

 **Computer languages** Proficient in bash/unix, R, and python.